 Halloween season has arrived, yet it has been surprisingly sunny recently.
 We know that won’t last long, however, and the gloomy days will start to creep in sooner rather than later.
 While it’s inevitably becoming darker, the possibilities are still endless when it comes to the array of things to do in Edinburgh this October.
 From Leith to New Town, from Pentlands to Newington, Edinburgh is a place full of wonderous activities, so here’s our take on what to do this October.

-As part of Fever’s Candlelight Concert series, music and cinema fans will be able to enjoy a special Halloween edition, which will see tracks from famous movies performed within the spooky, candlelit setting.
-Amongst the spooky film tunes, you will hear the scores of Jaws, Corpse Bride, Edward Scissorhands, The Shining and so much more at the unique concert, but this time, as you’ve never heard them before.
+As part of Fever’s Candlelight Concert series, music and cinema fans will be able to enjoy a special Halloween edition, which will see tracks from spooky movies and pop culture performed within the mysterious candlelit setting.
+Amongst the spooky tunes, you will hear Thriller by Michael Jackson, Stranger Things (Theme) by S U R V I V E, Danse Macabre by Camille Saint-Saëns and so much more at the unique concert, but this time, as you’ve never heard them before.
+It’s also worth mentioning that at a number of other Candlelight concerts this month, guests will be treated to delicious diamond shaped Toblerone Truffles during the show.
 You can book your tickets here.

-3. Celebrate Oktoberfest with steins and your furry friends at Brewhemia
+3. Celebrate Oktoberfest with some steins at Brewhemia

-And for the dog-less, from October 6 The German bar will have a bunch of new beers they’ve got in store until October 23, with the Czech beer Budvar available on tap, both light and dark lager.
-Apparently, Radim, who is Budvar’s beer expert, will also be there teaching guests how to pour the perfect pint, the Czech way.
-Bavarian inspired dishes, pretzels and the usual live band action is also going to be a given throughout.
-Just book a table and turn up for some Oktoberfest and Dogtoberfest shenanigans.
+From October 6 Scotland’s only beer palace Brewhemia will have a myriad of beers they’ve got in store until October 21.
+Guests can expect to enjoy beers such as Innis & Gunn Oktoberfresh, Paulaner, Hacker, Spaten, Lowenbrau and Hofbrau available on tap, as well as plenty more.
+Bavarian-inspired dishes, pretzels and the usual live band action are also going to be a given throughout.
+Just book a table and turn up for some Oktoberfest shenanigans.

 Another market on the list, because we love a good wee market here.
-Moonwake Beer Co. is hosting a seasonal market at its brewery in Leith between October 1 & 2, with seven other local businesses joining them for you to peruse the stalls and enjoy their precision brewed beer.
+Moonwake Beer Co. is hosting a seasonal market at its brewery in Leith between October 7 & 8, with seven other local businesses joining them for you to peruse the stalls and enjoy their precision-brewed beer.
 The market will run from 12pm until 5pm both days, and those wanting to stay longer for some more delicious beer can do so until 10pm on Saturday and 8pm on Sunday.
-We’re talking plants, delicious baked goods, jewellery ade from seaglass, candles and art from local artists.
+We’re talking plants, delicious baked goods, jewellery made from sea glass, candles and art from local artists.

 10. Take a walk around the Pentlands near Balerno